grahamjenson/ger/README.md

 #Changelog

+2015-02-01 - fixed bug with set_namespace and added tests

-2014-01-30 - added a few helper methods for namespaces, and removed caches to be truly stateless.
+2015-01-30 - added a few helper methods for namespaces, and removed caches to be truly stateless.

 2014-12-30 - added find and delete events methods.